Skip to content

 To receive real time updates for device state, alerts, etc., your app must tell SmartHQ what you want to be notified about.

-Subscriptions can be updated at any point in time.
+Event configurations can be updated at any point in time.

 Message Type Direction Purpose

-Publish Messages App → SmartHQ Configure which event types to receive at account/device level
+Event Configuration Messages App → SmartHQ Configure which event types to receive at account/device level

-Subscription (Event) Messages SmartHQ → App SmartHQ delivers real-time updates (e.g. alerts, presence, service state)
+Event Messages SmartHQ → App SmartHQ delivers real-time updates (e.g. alerts, presence, service state)

-Conceptualizing Publish Messages
+Conceptualizing Event Configuration Messages

 This pseudocode shows how SmartHQ decides whether to deliver an event payload to your application based on the account-level and device-level preferences you've configured.